freemocap/documentation/docs/getting_started/installation.md

 ___
-# Welcome! :skull: :wave:
-Thanks for your interest in using the FreeMoCap software!
-We're excited to have you here, and we're looking forward to seeing what you create with our tool!

-FreeMoCap runs on Windows, Mac (ARM and Intel), and Linux operating systems.

-Follow the instructions below, starting with the environment setup and package installation steps and you'll be up and running in no time!

-Head on over to our [Discord](https://discord.gg/j76UGWfEeA) and let us know if you run into any issues getting FreeMoCap running on your machine.
-We're always working to improve cross-platform compatibility and appreciate your feedback.
-Now let's get started capturing some motion!

 !!! tip-full-width "QUICKSTART"
+    If you're already familiar with Python environments and package installation, you can get started with FreeMoCap by simply:

-    In a Python 3.9 through 3.11 environment, enter:
+    In a Python 3.9 through 3.11 environment (`python3.11` recommended), enter:
         ```
-    pip install --pre freemocap
+        pip install freemocap
+        ```
+        Then:
+        ```
         freemocap
         ```
+        ...and you're off to the races!
 ___
 ___
 # Installation Instructions:
+## 0. Install [Anaconda](https://www.anaconda.com/download) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) if you haven't already.
+!!! tip "Python Environments"

+    If you know enough about environments to prefer something other than `conda`, then you also know enough to understand why this is the method we descirbe here :wink:

+    Personally, I use `poetry` :dizzy:

 ## 1. Open a terminal window
 !!! tip ""